-Additionally, this document shows assessments of temporal and spatial bias patterns based on 10°x10° monthly gridded level 3 data sets.
+Additionally, this document shows assessments of temporal and spatial bias patterns based on 10°x10° monthly gridded level 3 data sets (not to be confused with the XCO2_OBS4MIPS and XCH4_OBS4MIPS data sets).

 We calculate the fraction of potential outliers according to unrealistically large spatial gradients (>3ppm/10° for XCO2 and >20ppb/10° for XCH4), unrealistically large deviations from CarbonTracker CT2017 (>3ppm for XCO2 and >20ppb/10° for XCH4), and larger deviations from EMMA (>2.5ppm for XCO2 and >10ppb/10° for XCH4).